Actively Recruiting

 - Presence of polymorphic ventricular tachycardia or electrical storm.

-- Iodinated contrast given for other reasons within 24 hours before the investigational CT.
+- Iodinated contrast administration within 24 hours prior to the investigational CT.

-- Presence of heart pacemaker, metallic foreign body in the eye, aneurysm clip in the brain, mechanical heart valves, or metal-containing prosthetics.
+- Presence of heart pacemaker, metallic foreign bodies in the eye, brain aneurysm clips, mechanical heart valves, or metal-containing prosthetics.

 - Severe claustrophobia.